kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/sparql.md

 # Advanced Queries

 There are many expressions to further refine your SPARQL query.
 We will go over the most common ones below.
-However, there are many other expressions that can be explored in the W3 SPARQL documentation from the "Resources" section at the bottom of this page.
+However, there are many other expressions that can be explored in the W3C SPARQL documentation from the [Resources](#Resources) section at the bottom of this page.

 ### Filter